TAX ON AIRBNB INCOME NZ

 GST WHEN YOU’RE RENTING OUT YOUR HOLIDAY HOME

-If your annual revenue (that is, income from bookings before costs) is more than $60,000 per financial year, then you will need to register for GST.
+If your annual revenue (income from bookings before costs) is more than $60,000 per financial year, then you will need to register for GST.
 This is true even if you are just renting out a room in your house!
 Note too that the key figure is not “income after expenses.”
 It is revenue: total Airbnb/bookabach etc rents received in a financial year, excluding expenses.

 For example, you realise that on average you bill about 5-6k per month to paying guests.
 You don’t receive that much of course.
 By the time rates, insurance, interest on the mortgage, cleaning, maintenance, supplies, travel and other costs are taken out, you are only getting about 3k in the hand per month.
 However, it is not what you receive that counts in determining if you need to register for GST.
 It is what your rent income before expenses is that counts.

-This is not measured by the calendar year: it is measured by the financial year i.e. the 12 months running from April to March.
-If you are billing 5k or more a month on average, and you are doing that for 12 months, and that all falls within one financial year, then you will exceed the GST threshold.
+This is not measured by the calendar year: it is measured by the financial year.
+That financial year is the 12 month period from April to March.
+Are you billing 5k or more a month on average, and doing that for 12 months?
+Does that all fall within one financial year?
+If so you will exceed the GST threshold.

 VOLUNTARY GST REGISTRATION